livebook-dev/livebook/README.md

   * `LIVEBOOK_IP` - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.

+  * `LIVEBOOK_LOG_LEVEL` - sets the logger level, allowing for more verbose logging, either of: error, warning, notice, info, debug.
+Defaults to warning.

+  * `LIVEBOOK_LOG_METADATA` - a comma-separated list of metadata keys that should be included in the log messages.
+Currently the only Livebook-spcecific key is users (attached to evaluation logs).
+By default includes only request_id.

   * `LIVEBOOK_NODE` - sets the node name for running Livebook in a cluster.
     Note that Livebook always runs using long names distribution, so the